rdooley2/Scripting-Lab/README.md

 <br />
 <br />
 <br />
-Now that the functions are defined, we can write the rest of the code.
+Now that the functions are defined, I can write the rest of the code.
 This portion of the code collects the file path from user input and erases the previous baseline file.
 Next, it will collect the hashes, write them to the baseline, and create/populate the dictionary.
 Finally, it will write to the console that it is checking the hashes: <br/><br />
 <img src="https://i.imgur.com/HsNLNLO.png" height="80%" width="80%" alt="Script Steps"/>
 <br />
 <br />
 <br />
-The rest of the code is written within this while loop.
-Essentially, for each file in the folder, we iterate through and use a bunch of if statements to enforce integrity.
+I wrote the rest of the code within this while loop.
+Essentially, I iterate through each file in the folder and use a bunch of if statements to enforce integrity.
 Since this part is so big, I will break down what each piece is doing separately: <br/><br />
 <img src="https://i.imgur.com/khC7YHs.png" height="80%" width="80%" alt="Script Steps"/>
 <br />
 <br />